O3b [Thales Alenia]

 The first launch in June 2013 orbited four satellites.
 Two of the satellites of this launch suffered some low-voltage events in their power supply, leading to a delay of the second launch into 2014.
 The second launch was conducted in July 2014 and the third followed in December 2014, bringing the constellation up to 12 satellites.

-O3b Neworks plans to order higher performance second generation O3b spacecrafts in early 2015.
+O3b Neworks plans to order higher performance improved O3b spacecrafts in early 2015.
 Eight of these were ordered in December 2015, which are about to be launched from 2018 onwards.

 |Nation:||UK (Channel Islands)|

 |Propulsion:||Hydrazine monopropellant, 8 × 1 N thrusters|

 |O3b FM1||2013-031D||25.06.2013||Ko ELS||Soyuz-ST-B Fregat-MT||with O3b FM2, FM4, FM5|